Teacher Professional Development Workshops 2022

-ASPA Education is excited to announce THREE NEW WORKSHOPS with all new content in 2021 delivered in both MELBOURNE AND SYDNEY!
+ASPA Education is excited to announce three exciting Professional Development Workshops with all new content in 2022 delivered in both MELBOURNE AND SYDNEY!

 Teachers will leave each session with practical strategies that can be directly applied in their schools, in addition to digital resources that extend on activities learned during the session.